piaolingxue/pydelicious/README.rst

 For code documentation see `doc/pydelicious`__ or `doc/dlcs.py`__.
 For help and TODO's, progress reports see `HACKING`__.

+Note that for non-pydelicious related questions there is also a `del.icio.us user discussion list at yahoo`__.

 ----

 .. [#] Google Code, ``pydelicious`` (http://code.google.com/p/pydelicious/).